maxktz/Telegram-Auto-Posts-Forwarder/README.md

 Firstly, create config file, with name `.env`, the refference is `.env.example` file.

-Check the `ban_words.json` and phrases if you want to.
+Check the `config.json` and change if you want to.

 After filling this configs, run this command: